The Garden Grazer

 Jump to Recipe

-Ingredients for Peanut Noodles
+Ingredients for Vegan Peanut Noodles

 • Tamari: Or you can use soy sauce or coconut aminos.
 Be sure to use low sodium if desired.

-• Fresh lemon or lime juice
+• Fresh lemon juice: Or substitute lime juice for a slightly different taste.

 • Fresh garlic cloves: Use one or two (or more) depending on how strong you want it.